zimejin/NestJS-backend-deck-of-cards-api/README.md

 ## PROJECT CHALLENGES
  - Time contraints due to work
- - No prior knowledge of cards
+ - No domain knowledge of cards games
  - First time working with Prisma

 ## Test